History of Ancient Philosophy

 Course Assignments

-The letter grade (A+, A, A-, B+, B, B-, C+, C, D, E) for the course is a function of the grade on 5 quizzes (50% of the total grade), 10 prompts (40%), and 5 debriefing sessions (10%).
+The letter grade (A+, A, A-, B+, B, B-, C+, C, D, E) for this course is a function of the grades on 5 quizzes (50% of the total grade), 10 prompts (40%), and 5 debriefing sessions (10%).

 For each of the five modules in the course (Presocratics, Socrates, Plato, Aristotle, Hellenistic Philosophers), there is a quiz.
 Each quiz consists of ten multiple-choice questions.
 They test for knowledge of basic facts.
 The quizzes are not timed.
 You have two attempts.

 For each of the five modules in the course, there is a set of prompts.
-Your answers to each prompt should be about one page in length.
+Your answers to each prompt should be about a page in length.
 The grade for each answer is pass or fail.

 For each of the modules in the course, there is a debriefing session, These sessions provide you with the opportunity to share your thoughts about the reading in the module.